There are 69 reported Cold Case Murder files still opened in Maine alone since 2010. Ayla’s case brings it to 70 unsolved cases

 On the day in 2004 when Tidswell was arrested for that probation violation in an undercover sting, he was quoted in a Sun Journal feature on ex-cons saying, “I’d rather starve than hustle drugs again.”
 The newspaper later acknowledged it had been snowed.

 Another potential suspect is serial killer Lewis Lent.
 Police have said Lent, who was convicted of murder in nearby Massachusetts, is not high on their suspect list, but they haven’t crossed his name off, either.
-When Lent confessed to killing Sara Anne Wood of New York and James Bernardo of Pittsfield, Mass., he told investigators he attacked an Lewis S. Lent Jrunidentified child in Maine.
+When Lent confessed to killing Sara Anne Wood of New York and James Bernardo of Pittsfield, Mass., he told investigators he attacked an unidentified child in Maine.
 He did not provide the child’s identity, he did not specify whether the child was from Maine, nor did he explain whether the attack was fatal.
 The only child to go missing from Maine during the relevant time period was Kimberly Moreau.

 Lent was investigated for possible involvement in murders from New England to Florida, the Boston Globe noted.
 As for the killings he admitted, he blamed his actions on demons who allegedly inhabit his alter ego.